-Senace was created three years later, in 20125, and it represents a major step in the path towards ensuring EISs with increasingly sound technical criteria and assessed rigorously, independently and in the most participatory manner, within the framework of a continuous improvement process of the SEIA.
-Thus, the creation of Senace implies closing the "sector-oriented" approach of the environmental impact assessment progressively and moving towards a model in which a single specialized and independent agency is in charge.
-In addition, this follows the regional trend to have agencies that are independent or attached to environmental ministries that play this role, such as the Brazilian Institute of the Environment (IBAMA for its abbreviation in Portuguese), Chile's Environmental Assessment Service (SEA for its abbreviation in Spanish), and Colombia's National Authority of Environmental Licenses (ANLA for its abbreviation in Spanish).
+Senace was created three years later, in 2012, and it represents a major step in the path towards ensuring EIS with increasingly sound technical criteria and assessed rigorously, independently and in the most participatory manner.
+Thus, the emergence of Senace involved closing the "sector-oriented" and progressively moving towards a model in which a single specialized and independent agency is in charge of all EIS.
+In addition, this follows the regional trend to have ad hoc environmental agencies, such as the Brazilian Institute of the Environment (IBAMA for its abbreviation in Portuguese), Chile's Environmental